 The Hakone Shrine is a Japanese Shinto shrine founded in the Nara period (710-784) by Mangan-Syonin.
-It enshrines three primary Kami(Gots) known collectively as the Hakone Okimi.
+It enshrines three primary Kami(Gots) known as the Hakone Okimi collectively.
 Mangan-Syonin was the first Buddhist monk who syncretized Shinto God and Buddha in the Japanese history.
-After climbing up the stone steps surrounded by many cider trees, you reach in front of the main hall with the holly fresh air.
+After climbing up the stone steps surrounded by many cider trees, you reach in front of the beautiful main hall with the holly fresh air.

 [ History Back ]